GoogleCloudPlatform/lustre-csi-driver/docs/dynamic-prov-guide.md

 If you followed the [installation guide](installation.md#install) to install the CSI driver, a StorageClass named `lustre-rwx` should already exist in your cluster.
 Alternatively, you can create a custom StorageClass with specific parameters.
 The Lustre CSI driver supports the following parameters:

 - **network**: (Optional) The VPC network where the Lustre instance will be created.
-If not specified, the network of the GKE cluster will be used.
+If not specified, the default network will be used.
   To create a Lustre instance in a shared VPC network, provide the full network name, e.g., `projects/<host-project-id>/global/networks/<vpc-network-name>`.